-The technicalities and risks of hardware data saving are behind us as cloud storage takes centre stage.
+The technicalities and risks of hardware data saving are behind us as cloud storage takes center stage.
 It can also run on satellite internet, making it accessible anywhere you are.

-Cloud storage is a perfect alternative for businesses needing to backup large amounts of data and cut cost at the same time.
+Cloud storage is a perfect alternative for businesses needing to back up large amounts of data and cut costs at the same time.
 Providers can offer you packages at a low cost per gigabyte.

-However, the cost reducing effect of cloud storage does not stop there.
-Due to its online system, businesses can lower their expenses in terms of purchasing hard disks, enclosures, hardware warranties, and staff to install and manage data centres.
+However, the cost-reducing effect of cloud storage does not stop there.
+Due to its online system, businesses can lower their expenses in terms of purchasing hard disks, enclosures, hardware warranties, and staff to install and manage data centers.
 A business would no longer need these things while using the cloud.

-Cloud storage is also a low maintenance option for those who have more important business matters to handle.
-There is no more a need for manual updates, troubleshoots and maintenance, as with cloud storage, your provider updates and maintains your server, its data and application software at optimal condition at all times.
+Cloud storage is also a low-maintenance option for those who have more important business matters to handle.
+There is no more need for manual updates, troubleshooting, and maintenance, as with cloud storage, your provider updates and maintains your server, its data, and application software at optimal conditions at all times.

-This low maintenance option is also ideal for small and large businesses as it renders their need to invest in large data centres to store their information almost obsolete and at a fraction of the cost.
+This low-maintenance option is also ideal for small and large businesses as it renders their need to invest in large data centers to store their information almost obsolete and at a fraction of the cost.